M.Ed. Concentration in Literacy and Language

 This program requires successful completion of ten (10) courses and an oral comprehensive examination.
 A professional portfolio, completed as part of the degree program and based upon the Massachusetts Department of Elementary and Secondary Education Professional Standards for Licensure, must be completed and submitted to the advisor of the Literacy and Language program six-to-eight weeks prior to the oral comprehensive exam.

-Candidates seeking the Initial Specialist Teacher: Reading License will need a 150-hour supervised practicum.
+Candidates seeking the Initial License as a Specialist Teacher: Reading will need a 150-hour supervised practicum.
 The practicum is taken only after successful completion of the Master of Education with a concentration in Literacy and Language program and submission of a passing score on the Reading Specialist 08 MTEL.
 Permission of the program advisor and Dean at least three (3) months prior to the practicum is required.
 Students must locate their own practicum site, which must be approved by the University.

 Education Core Courses (3)